Dakar 2022 – Schedule and where to watch the rally online on TV

 Ronald goncalves

-Missing less than two days to start the 2022 Dakar Rally in the city of Jeddah (Saudi Arabia) and we will detail the schedule and where to watch the rally on television and online toughest on the planet.
+The Dakar Rally 2022 starts this January 1 in the city of Jeddah (Saudi Arabia) and we will detail you the schedule and where to watch the rally on television and online toughest on the planet.

 The route of the 44th edition of the Dakar Rally It will pass through Jeddah, Ha’il, Al Artawiyah, Al Qaisumah, Riyadh, Al Dawadimi, Wadi Ad-Dawasir, Bisha, and back to Jeddah.